National Institutes of Health

 - The primary NIH organization for research on Brain Aneurysm is the National Institute of Neurological Disorders and Stroke

-Treatment depends on the size and location of the aneurysm, whether it is infected, and whether it has ruptured.
-If a brain aneurysm ruptures, symptoms can include a sudden, severe headache, nausea and vomiting, stiff neck, loss of consciousness, and signs of a stroke.
-Any of these symptoms require immediate medical attention.
+Treatment depends on the size and location of the aneurysm, whether it is infected, and whether it has burst.
+If a brain aneurysm bursts, symptoms can include a sudden, severe headache, nausea and vomiting, stiff neck, loss of consciousness, and signs of a stroke.
+Any of these symptoms requires immediate medical attention.

 NIH: National Heart, Lung, and Blood Institute

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)